gallimorej/pebble/docs/modernization/FRAMEWORK.md

 2. Assess your specific modernization context
 3. Adapt the framework to your organizational needs
 4. Begin with Phase 1: Discover
+5. **Execute proof-of-concept validation during discovery** ✨ **NEW**
-5. Follow the phase-gate approach systematically
+6. Follow the phase-gate approach systematically
-6. Document lessons learned for future improvements
+7. Document lessons learned for future improvements

 ## Framework Governance